-Lupus symptoms vary from one person to another.
-In many cases, the best treatment approach is with a health care team that will tailor treatment to your specific condition.
+Lupus symptoms vary from person to person.
+Usually, the best treatment approach is to work with your health care team to tailor your treatment to your specific symptoms.

 Choosing the right doctor

-A rheumatologist, a doctor who specializes in diseases of the joints and muscles, generally treats people with lupus.
-If lupus has caused damage to a particular organ, other specialists should be consulted.
+A rheumatologist, a doctor who specializes in diseases of the joints and muscles, typically treats people with lupus.
+If lupus has caused damage to specific organs, you may need to see other types of doctors too.

-For instance, a dermatologist for cutaneous lupus (skin disease), a cardiologist for heart disease, a nephrologist for kidney disease, a neurologist for brain and nervous system disease, or a gastroenterologist for gastrointestinal tract disease.
-A woman with lupus who is considering a pregnancy needs an obstetrician who specializes in high-risk pregnancies.
+For instance, you may need to see a dermatologist for lupus that affects the skin, a cardiologist for heart disease, a nephrologist for kidney disease, a neurologist for brain and nervous system disease, or a gastroenterologist for gastrointestinal tract disease.
+If you are considering pregnancy, you may need to see an obstetrician who specializes in high-risk pregnancies.

-Once you have been diagnosed with lupus, your doctor will develop a treatment plan based on your age, symptoms, general health, and lifestyle.
-The goals of any treatment plan are to:
+You will work with your doctor to develop a treatment plan.
+This will be based on your age, symptoms, general health, and lifestyle.
+The goals of your treatment plan are to:

 - Reduce inflammation caused by lupus